codio-c5/C5-Development/.guides/content/2-11-Meetup--Key-Agreement--Exchange--Protocols--c4ef.md

 Task:  Each pair will create their own key then exchange messages with another team.
  -Paul, we need a steplist here of how they can create a key with simple arithmetic.
+ (The following steps describe how to compute a trivial version of Diffie-Hellman algorithm.
+It demonstrates the essential aspect of D-H that enables 2 parties to generate a shared secret without directly communicating that secret.
+This algorithm has 2 purposes: 1. to demonstrate the general process and 2. to be easily breakable.
+The following lesson will use this demonstrate the actual D-H algorithm and how it works.)
   - Step 0 Pick a partner.
 One person will will be referred to as P1 and the other P2.
   - Step 1.
 Agree with your partner on a shared number and assign that number to the variable called S. For instance, pick S=3.
   - Step 2.
 P1 picks a number and P2 picks a number.
 Each person keeps their number a secret.
 P1 assign it to the variable X1 and the other to X2.
 For instance, P1 picks X1=5 and P2 picks X2=4.